linux-paul/OctoPrint-Heatbedsavety/README.md

 # OctoPrint-Heatbedsavety

-This (very basic) Plugin is able to drive a Relais in series connection to your Solid State.
-This should Octoprint make able to disconnect the heatbed from power in case a damaged Solid state.
+This (very basic) Plugin is able to drive a Relais in series connection to your Solid State and should Octoprint make able to disconnect the heatbed from power in case a damaged Solid state.

 Disconnect events:
-- reaching or passing the configured max temperature
+- Reaching or passing the configured max temperature
 - Printer events "ERROR" or "CLOSED_WITH_ERROR" raised
 - Toggle sidebar button